fbpx

 16.5′ Melonseed

-We originally introduced the Melonseed as a pure rowboat after studying its historical design, which is a derivative of the famous Jersey Beach Skiff.
-The Jersey version, being used for a mixture of rowing and sailing as a workboat, has a higher freeboard for dryness under sail and greater load carrying capacity.
+The Melonseed is a historical design from the Chesapeake Bay, derived from the famous Jersey Beach Skiff, but suited for rowing on more sheltered waters.
+The Jersey version, being a heritage workboat from the more exposed Jersey Shore, has a higher freeboard for dryness under sail and greater load carrying capacity.
 However, a pure rowing boat is hindered by that high freeboard due to increased windage, weight, and steeper oar angle.
-With this in mind, the Melonseed was developed with an almost identical underbody as the Jersey Skiff, but she is built with one less plank at the sheer.
+With this in mind, the Melonseed was developed with an almost identical underbody as the Jersey Skiff, but she is built with one less plank at the sheer to improve ease of rowing.

-We subsequently introduced the Melonseed Skiff after many requests from our customers who loved the lines of the rowboat, but who wanted a capable sailing version.
-We have added a sealed deck, an aluminum mast, a balanced lug rig, and a daggerboard which still allows dual sliding seat rowing with the mast up.
-The balanced lug rig gives the sailboat good performance in light wind yet requires no stays to support the mast making it very easy to rig.
+The sailboat has a balanced lug rig, a daggerboard, and allows for tandem sliding seat rowing with the mast up.
+The balanced lug rig gives the sailboat good performance in light wind, yet requires no stays to support the mast making it very easy to rig.
 The mast itself is 12′ long and weighs only 15 pounds, making it very easy to handle.
-The daggerboard is just below the front seat so that it can slide right over the top without impediment.
+The mast has two pieces that sleeve together, so the entire rig can fit inside the boat for storage or transport.
+The daggerboard is just below the front seat so you can glide over it without impediment.
 The console for the mainsheet is removable to quickly convert the boat from sailing to rowing configuration.
 With the long box keel and the balanced lug rig, the helm is remarkably natural with just enough weather helm to make sailing easy even for a beginner.

 Melonseed Full Specifications